euroboros/uroboros.jl/README.md

 # uroboros.jl
-A collection of flow solver in Julia
+A collection of DG solvers in Julia, both for compressible and incompressible flows.